Smart City Consultants

 Ownership & Permitting

-Checking the needed permits, procedures, and collaborations can also be complex.
-Different aspects of each station may have other owners.
+The necessary permits, procedures, and stakeholder collaborations can be complex.
+Different areas of each station may have different owners.
 For example, in the Netherlands, all station elements related to the transfer of passengers are owned by a local authority.
 In contrast, the transport operator owns check-in counters, gate lines, and signage.
 That means that station hardware changes will require permits from one or more organizations.
-You will also have to set up SLAs to allow for data exchange.
+You will also have to set up service-level agreements to allow for data exchange between different companies.

 EU Privacy Assessments

-Regardless of COVID, you need to be aware of the data privacy act governing your personal data use.
+All station owners need to be aware of the Data Privacy Act when installing a smart transit station.
 The EU Data Privacy Act aims to make companies aware of the personal data they work with and which measures they have taken to protect citizens' privacy.
 It is essential to describe what you do with the data being collected.
 This explanation might include the following:

 The first three points mainly consist of a methodological description of how the data is collected.
-Do you work with data partners?
-Then take them along in the formulation of your answers.
 Furthermore, it would help if you wrote down what privacy risks can occur and the measures you have put in place to mitigate them.

 Explaining the legal reason why you are allowed to process personal data is noted in the fourth point.